River Gardens Axedale - The Gardens Story

 The Lavender Garden

 Adjacent to the vegetable garden is the lavender garden.
 The lavender garden is planted mainly on solid rock so we brought in a load of soil and made a small hill feature of the garden.
-In addition to several varieties of lavender, which have all been direct plated as 115 cuttings, two crab apple trees have been planted on the hill.
+In addition to several varieties of lavender, which have all been direct planted as 115 cuttings, two crab apple trees have been planted on the hill.

 The lavender will attract bees which will be excellent for the vegetable garden.
 Lavender trimmings may also be dried for potpourri.